Stage 2 - Staines Pier to Windsor & Eton Riverside (10.55 miles)

 Supported by National Grid"

-If you walk along the path around Ankerwyke Island looking for the tree, unless you know your “yews”, this plaque at the side of the path is the best way to find the tree.
-It’s only when you follow the small path next to the plaque and under the tree you see what is special and get an appreciation of the tree’s age.
+If you walk along the path around Ankerwyke Island looking for the tree, unless you know your "yews", this plaque at the side of the path is the best way to find the tree.
+It's only when you follow the small path next to the plaque and under the tree you see what is special and get an appreciation of the tree's age.
 The tree trunk has a massive girth of 32 feet and one can only look with amazement at its shape and think of the history it has witnessed.
-At 2.35 miles into the stage if you look directly across the River Thames, the old yew tree is in a straight-line set back almost 200 yards past the opposite bank – I’m not sure if you can see it.
+At 2.65 miles into the stage if you look directly across the River Thames, the old yew tree is in a straight-line set back almost 200 yards past the opposite bank - I'm not sure if you can see it, but you should be able to see the ruins of Ankerwycke Priory.

-In 2008, Mike Hutchins at the young age of 91 painted a watercolour the tree.
-He still runs with Stragglers Running Club and has been involved in the long distance relay around London since its inception in 1994.
-You can download a copy of his painting HERE (link to be added).
+In 2008, Mike Hutchings at the young age of 88 painted a wonderful watercolour of the tree.
+He has been involved in the long-distance relay around London since its inception in 1994, initially made me take an interest in the history of the places we passed, and still continued to run with Stragglers Running Club well into his 90s.
+You can download a copy of his painting HERE.

 Two videos on YouTube about the tree are worth a visit: